Shusterman's Immigration Update

 The Senate appropriations bill for the Commerce, State and Justice Departments (S. 1217), contains a provision that would restore the ability of certain foreign physicians working in medically underserved areas to obtain national interest waivers.
 The Senate bill was co-sponsored by both Senate Majority Leader Trent Lott and Senate Minority Leader Tom Daschle.

 Even though the provision is contained in the House bill (H.R.
 2670), there are some anti-immigrant Congressman in the House of Representatives who would like to see the provision deleted from the final bill.
-The bill is schedule to go a House-Senate conference committee.
+The bill is schedule to go a House-Senate conference committee

 IF YOU CARE, you must engage in active advocacy with your Members of Congress.
 Employers, physicians, and their legal representatives should contact their legislators to advocate the restoration of national interest waivers for physicians toiling in medically underserved areas caring for poor and disadvantaged American citizens.

-At a minimum, please contact Congressman Harold Rogers (R-KY), the Chairman of the Subcomittee for Appropriate for Commerce, State, Justice and the Judiciary, 2470 Rayburn House Office Building, Washington, D,C. 20515 – Phone: (202) 225-4601, Fax: (202) 225-0940; and Congressman Jose Serrano (D-NY), 2342 Rayburn House Office Building, Washington, D.C.
+At a minimum, please contact Congressman Harold Rogers (R-KY), the Chairman of the Subcommittee for Appropriate for Commerce, State, Justice and the Judiciary, 2470 Rayburn House Office Building, Washington, D,C. 20515 – Phone: (202) 225-4601, Fax: (202) 225-0940; and Congressman Jose Serrano (D-NY), 2342 Rayburn House Office Building, Washington, D.C.
 20515-3216 – Phone: (202) 225-4361, E-Mail: jserrano@mail.house.gov

 If IMG’s were not willing to work in medically underserved areas, many Americans would be deprived of medical care.
-There are not a sufficient number of new graduates from U.S. Medical Schools ready, willing and able to work in underserviced areas.
+There are not a sufficient number of new graduates from U.S. Medical Schools ready, willing and able to work in underserved areas.
 The September 1st issue of the Journal of the American Medical Association reports that the number of students applying for admission to U.S. medical schools fell for the second year in a row.

 The Veteran’s Administration is circulating a draft of a very restrictive policy regarding J waivers for physicians.
-See

 Fortunately, the policy is still under discussion.
 All interested parties should write to Undersecretary for Health, Department of Veterans Affairs, Veterans Health Administration, Washington, DC 20420 with a copy to Mr. Greg Neuner at the same address.